 Not uncommon in the rendering industry is the surrounding neighborhood complaints from those unfortunate to have to work or live within the vicinity of a rendering plant.
-It is for this objectionable industry by-product, the smell, that most rendering plants are far from highly populated areas and in some of the poorest neighborhoods.
+It is for this objectionable industry by-product, the stink, that most rendering plants are far from highly populated areas and in some of the poorest neighborhoods.

-J.J. and his half a billion bucks
+J.J. and his half a billion

-According to City Paper, Valley Proteins “sells inedible animal parts and rendered material to Alpo, Heinz and Ralston-Purina”.
-Valley Proteins insists that it does not sell “dead pet by-products” to pet food firms since “they are all very sensitive to the recycled pet potential”.
-The question remains: Who does buy their dead pet by-products?
+In an article published in a Baltimore City Paper in 1995 effectively blew the lid off the rendering industry titled, ‘Meltdown: What Happens to Dead Animals at Baltimore’s Only Rendering Plant.’
+In the article, it said that Valley Proteins “sells inedible animal parts and rendered material to Alpo, Heinz, and Ralston-Purina,” but Valley Proteins insisted that it does not sell “dead pet by-products” to pet food firms since “they are all very sensitive to the recycled pet potential.”

-The five worst ingredients
+The worst ingredients

-Next time you are shopping for pet food just know that any ingredient in which the species is not named and only referred to as ‘animal’ means that it came from a rendering plant.
-They cannot name the species because all the animals, whether they include pets or road kill, are turned into a indistinguishable mass known as ‘meat and bone meal’, ‘animal fat’, ‘animal digest’, ‘animal by-products’ and ‘animal protein.’
+Next time you are shopping for pet food, just know that any ingredient in which the species is not named and only referred to as ‘animal’ means that it came from a rendering plant.
+They cannot name the species because all the animals, whether they include pets or roadkill, are turned into an indistinguishable mass known as ‘meat and bone meal,’ ‘animal fat,’ ‘animal digest,’ ‘animal by-products’ and ‘animal protein.’